copenlu/academic-kickstart/content/project/explainability/index.md

   focal_point = "Smart"
 +++

-We are interested in studying method to determine the attitude expressed in a text towards a topic (stance detection), such as determining if a tweet expresses a positive, negative or neutral stance towards a political entity.
-One additional challenge we are exploring is stance detection in a conversational context, where the stance depends on the context of the conversation.
-Fact checking using textual data can be framed very similarly, namely as if an evidence document agrees with, disagrees with or is topically unrelated to a headline or claim.

-We are also researching the relationship between attitudes towards entities on social media and gender bias as part of a <a href="https://dff.dk/en/grants/database?instrument:list=all&filed_method:list=all&period:list=all&set_language=en&SearchableText=gender-biased">project funded by DFF</a>.
+We are interested in studying method to explain relationships between inputs and outputs of black-box machine learning models, particularly in the context of challenging NLU tasks such as fact checking.